Esther Victoria Abraham: Career

 Pramila was the winner of the first Miss India pageant, in 1947 and at the age of 31.
 Her first job in the entertainment industry was as a dancer for a Parsi theatre company, dancing during the 15 minutes pause while the reel projector was changed.
 Pramila acted as a fearless stunt star in 30 films, including Ulti Ganga, Bijli, Basant (film) and Jungle King.
 She also became the first major woman film producer in India, with 16 films under her banner Silver Productions.
 Morarji Desai, the then Chief Minister of Bombay, had her were arrested because she was suspected of spying for Pakistan, due to her constant travels to that country.
 However, it was later proven that she travelled to promote her films.

 Besides her career in film, she was also a graduate of the University of Cambridge, and became a teacher.
 She also designed her own film costumes and jewelry.

+Silver Films

+In 1942, her husband, actor M. Kumar, who was working for the Ranjit studio, was dismissed.
+Together with Chandramohan, he founded the Silver Films production company, with which Pramila became associated as an actress and producer.
+Together with Mr. Kumar and Chandramohan, she starred in Jhankar, the new company's first film, of which her husband was officially the producer.

+However, she was credited as a producer in many of the subsequent films made by Silver Films or its subsidiaries.
+She also acted in almost all her own productions, often in secondary roles, and sometimes even strayed from the Silver Films fold, as in Beqasoor (1950) with Durga Khote, or Hamari Beti (1950) with actress Shobhna Samarth, which helped launch Nutan's career.

+From the mid-1940s onwards, Pramila and Mr. Kumar set up other production companies such as Shama Productions to promote young talent, Kumar Studios Limited for films directed by Mr. Kumar and, later, United Artists to launch their children into the world of cinema.
+But production did not go smoothly.
+For example, Aap Beeti (1948), about relations between India and Pakistan, was banned from the screen and never presented to the public.
+In all, she produced or co-produced thirteen films, but none of them caught on with audiences.